SkyNotion/simplebudget/readme.md

 ## API Documentation

-The API Documentation can be found [here](https://api.meshanthony.name.ng/budget/docs) (swagger-ui) and for those who prefer [scaler](https://api.meshanthony.name.ng/budget/docs/scaler)
+The API Documentation can be found [here](https://budget.meshanthony.name.ng/api/docs) (swagger-ui)

 ## Installation

 ### Install `php`

-`php v5.6` is going to be installed as it is  the max version supported by `laravel v5.0`
+`php v5.6` is going to be installed as it is  the minimum version supported (and widely available)  by `laravel v5.4`

 **For Arch Linux**